 - Draw ALTERATION as a fraction (arranged vertically, not just a string n/d), or as an integer if its denominator is 1, with a separate minus sign for a negative value.
 ALTERATION must be a rational number or one of the predefined Scheme symbols.

-see Table of all note names.
+table of all note names.

-both exist, which language is selected in LilyPond: With
+or if both exist, which language is selected in LilyPond: With

-\language english the English, else the German note names
+\language english the English, else the German

 Enharmonically equivalent Note names

 The one-quarter-tone and three-quarters-tones degrees have two distinct,

 enharmonically equivalent accidentals in some notation styles like

 arrow, rhm, and sims.

 Therefore, Ekmelily defines two note names each, e.g.

 csaqf (English) or